TurboGears/Ming/docs/tour.rst

 instances of this class (in this case, `'wiki_page'`).

 The next part of the `WikiPage` declaration is the actual schema information.
-Ming provides a class `Field` which you use to define the schema for this object.
+Ming provides a class :class:`Field <ming.base.Field>` which you use to define the schema for this object.
 In this case, we are declaring that a `WikiPage` has exactly three properties.  `title` and `text` are both strings (unicode, technically), and `_id` is a pymongo_ ObjectId.